reepjyoti/Forensics-Tool-Hybrid-G-PRNU-Extractor/readme.md

 This is an updated Updated PRNU extractor (Lucas et al) based on the work of Muammar including customization for the native PRNU extractor
 + G-PRNU extractor along with native PRNU is being implemented along with
 + Customization for different sizes and interpolation methods
-+ Li's PRNU enhancement is implemented.
-If enhancement required uncomment 132-138 lines in lucasdigicamident.m
++ Li's enhancement technique.
+(If enhancement required uncomment 132-138 lines in lucasdigicamident.m)
 + Available filters:
 	- gaussian
 	- mihcak